 This course aims to introduce the facilities management concept and its contributions in achieving organisation objectives.
 The course covers the main elements relevant to facilities management.
 It is broken into four parts: The first part sets the scene by bringing in the facilities management concept and how it has emerged as a professional discipline.
-The second part outlines the various competencies that are required to be a facilities management in an organisation.
+The second part outlines the various competencies that are required to be a facilities manager.
+The third part is devoted to the roles and responsibilities of facilities management in an organisation.
 The fourth part covers key management functions that are important in facilities management and the sustainable concept of managing facilities.